 The Company uses a number of programs to ensure it attracts and hires top talent to develop as future leaders of the organization.
 The Kaman Internship Program is designed to provide meaningful work experiences and professional development for students.
 The goal of this program is to ensure a mutual benefit to both the students engaging in the internship and the Company with a pipeline of future employees.
-The Kaman Early Career Rotational Program is designed to provide prospective Leadership Development Candidates, who, if selected, have the opportunity to develop leadership skills and learn key organizational processes across multiple business functions.
-The Early Career Rotational Program is 18 to 24 months in duration and consists of rotations through Operations, Program Management, Engineering, Quality and Supply Chain Management.
-The Campus Champions Program is designed to engage universities and military organizations through hands-on involvement in a variety of interactive activities including participation in recruitment drives, meeting with faculty, alumni, students, student organizations and veterans' organizations.
+The Campus Champions Program is designed to engage universities and military organizations through hands-on involvement in a variety of interactive activities including participation in recruitment drives and meeting with faculty, alumni, students, student organizations and veterans' organizations.
 This program allows the Company to explore opportunities to strengthen its relationships and develop mutually beneficial partnerships with these institutions.